bihor/camaliga/Documentation/Configuration/Typoscript-reference/Index.rst

                                                             plugin.tx_camaliga.settings.defaultCatIDs = 2,3
-settings.listId                           int            ID of the list page. settings.showId                           int            ID of the single page. settings.sortBy                           string         Sort by?                                                                           sorting
+settings.listId                           int            ID of the list page. settings.searchId                         int            ID of the page where the search should be.
+See chapter Admin./Ext. templ. settings.showId                           int            ID of the single page. settings.sortBy                           string         Sort by?                                                                           sorting